 The PTU will provide any help or advice on the purchase of a sailaway boat.

-- ensure that the buyer knows that they must not dispose, or attempt to dispose of the boat in the EU by hire, pledge as security, sale, gift or any other means
+- make sure that the buyer knows that they must not dispose, or attempt to dispose of the boat in the UK by hire, pledge as security, sale, gift or any other means

 The forms needed are:

-Copy 1 - Community transit copy where applicable (seller to take a copy for their own records)
+- copy 1 – transit copy where available (seller to take a copy for their own records)

-Copy 3 – for certification when the boat finally leaves the EU
+- copy 3 – for certification when the boat finally leaves the UK

-Form C1331 Notice of intended departure - to advise departure from the UK.
+- form C1331 Notice of intended departure - to advise departure from the UK in all other cases.

-If, after the notification is processed, the order for the boat is cancelled by the buyer before delivery, you should immediately notify the PTU of:
+If, after the VAT 436 (copy 2) notification has been sent to HMRC, the order for the boat is cancelled by the buyer before delivery, you should immediately notify the PTU of: